initials/XNAMode/README.md

 On the Flixel splash screen type "BUGGS" to enter debug mode.

 In debug mode
-Press ` to bring up the console.
+Press [`]   to bring up the console.
-Press TAB to enter a cheat.
+Press [TAB] to enter a cheat.

 Flixel Global
 whatisgame = Log the name of the game.

 Four Chambers Cheats:

+Type buggs on the flixel splash screen to enter debug mode.

 arrows% 		= fire % arrows at a time. liketheangels 	= Bring Seraphine back bigmoney 		= +20000 to FlxG.score